I-Am-Abacus/EverCareRuby/README.md

 Rails element of web app to to manage Care Provision for vulnerable people.

+NB The application as demonstrated on the night at SyncTheCity did not integrate calls of this back-end, due to an issue with maintaining session after sign-on.
+This is an issue we could have resolved with a little more time - probably by not using SessionStore.
+Note that this is the first time I have written any application that integrates with a front-end.

+Please also note that we're aware this app has some workarounds & inconsistencies in API calling that would be cleaned up with a little more time for research.

 This application is based on elemets of the following (for user / session / static page support):-

     # Ruby on Rails Tutorial: sample application